Family Educational Rights and Privacy Act (FERPA)

 Upon request of another school, Advanced Technology Institute also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.

-ATI may disclose, without consent, "directory" information, such as, but not limited to a parent or eligible student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+ATI may disclose, without consent, “directory” information, such as, but not limited to, the eligible student’s name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
 Parents and eligible students may request that the school not disclose directory information about them by contacting the Campus President of the ATI location that the student is currently attending or has previously attended.

 Written consent must state the purpose of disclosure, specify records to be disclosed, identify those to whom the disclosure may be made, and must be signed and dated.
 ATI Presidents will provide direction for these requests.